This post contains affiliate links, which means I might make a small commission if you make a purchase. This does not affect your cost. Thank you!

 Recently, I was interested in Alexander Hamilton’s motivations for dueling Aaron Burr, given that he had already lost one of his own children to the practice three years before.
 I read some of Alexander Hamilton’s letters on the National Archives website, as well as some letters written by other figures in Hamilton’s life.

 To use a more modern example, if you read an article claiming that X person said Y extreme thing, take the time to look up the full context of what the person said.
-In context, sometimes an extreme statement will seem far less extreme than it was originally reported.
+In context, sometimes an extreme statement will seem far less outrageous than it was originally reported.

 Memes are notorious for taking things out of context and for being inflammatory.
 They’re great for communicating jokes, but the format doesn’t lend itself to communicating nuanced issues accurately.
 If you’re wondering if a certain elected official supports X policy, look up their voting record.
 This is all public information and gives you an objective account of what they have and have not supported so far in their career.